Dracarys-Interactive/AIStudio/README.md

 * The Cinemachine package may be imported via the Unity Package Manager through the Unity Registry.
 * Add the *Scripting Define Symbol* **USE_CINEMACHINE** to the *Player Project Settings* under *Script Compilation*.

+### Unity Starter Assets
 **NOTE!
 Unity Starter Assets First and Third-person package scripts are included in the AI Studio package so the following steps to import and modify these packages are for information only.
-It should not be necessary to import these packages.**
+It should not be necessary to import these packages.
+However you will need to add the *Scripting Define Symbol* STARTER_ASSETS_PACKAGES_CHECKED to the *Player Project Settings* under *Script Compilation*.**

 ### Starter Assets – Third Person Character Controller
 * The Unity Asset Store [Starter Assets - Third Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-third-person-character-controller-urp-196526), a free asset, must be imported and a minor C# script change must be applied to make the controller work with UMA